AlexandreFPGoncalves/Random-numGen/README.md

 ## About The Project

-Personal To-Do List Project, build using [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) and it's state management and the [Container/View Pattern](https://dev.to/ornio/container-view-pattern-in-react-inc-hooks-5404), the idea of this project is to gather new skills and knowledge while creating something functional.
+One of my first [ReactJs](https://react.dev) and [Typescript](https://www.typescriptlang.org) Web applications, the famous Random Number Generator, now refactored using [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) as it's state management and the [Container/View Pattern](https://dev.to/ornio/container-view-pattern-in-react-inc-hooks-5404), styled with [Tailwindcss](https://random-num-gen-orcin.vercel.app).

+The idea of this project was to gather new skills and knowledge while creating something functional.

 ### Built With